 What to do now: Carefully consider taking on any additional debt as interest rates remain elevated.
 If you do initiate a new loan, budget your monthly payment for rates to remain mostly stable.
 Then if interest rates do head lower and you get a refinancing opportunity, it will be a welcome budget surprise.

-How Fed rate hikes impact credit cards
+How Fed interest rate hikes impact credit cards

 While the Fed's fight against inflation may be easing the rise in consumer prices, the central bank's past rate increases have impacted your credit card debt, too – and not in a good way.